From Amortized to Worst Case Delay in Enumeration Algorithms: Introduction

-While polynomial delay enumerators are clearly $\Inc{1}$-enumerator, the converse is not true.
-Indeed, $\Inc{1}$-enumerators do not need to output their solutions regularly.
+While polynomial delay enumerator also have polynomial amortized delay, the converse is not true, as the delay implicitly enforces some kind of regularity in the way solutions are output.
 Take for example an algorithm that, on an input of size $n$, outputs $2^n$ solutions in $2^n$ steps, then nothing for $2^n$ steps and finally outputs the last solution.
-It can be readily verified that this algorithm outputs at least $k$ solutions after $2k$ steps for every $k \leq 2^n+1$, and it is thus an $\Inc{1}$-enumerator.
+It can be readily verified that this algorithm outputs at least $i$ solutions after $2i$ steps for every $i \leq 2^n+1$, that is, this algorithm has amortized delay $2$.
 However, the delay of such an algorithm is not polynomial as the time spent between the output of the last two solutions is $2^n$.
-It is not hard to see however that the algorithm could be simulated and instead of outputting the solutions right away, they are stored in a queue.
-Every two simulated steps, one solution is pulled from the queue and output.
-The $\Inc{1}$ property ensures that the queue is never empty when pulled and we now have polynomial delay.
-Intuitively, the solutions being dense in the beginning, they are used to pave the hole until the last solution is found.
-While this strategy may always be applied to turn an $\Inc{1}$-enumerator into a polynomial delay algorithm (see Section~\ref{sec:exponential} for a detailed presentation of this folklore result), it comes at a high practical price: the size of the queue may become exponential in the size of the input.
-In the previously mentioned example, one can see that after having simulated $2^n$ steps, one has pushed $2^n$ solutions in the queue but output only $2^{n-1}$ of them, so the queue still contains $2^{n-1}$ solutions.
+Instead of executing the output instruction of this algorithm, one could store the solutions that are found in a queue.
+Then, every two steps of the original algorithm, one solution is removed from the queue and output.
+The amortized delay being $2$ ensures that the queue is never empty when dequeued and we now have polynomial delay.
+Intuitively, the solutions being dense in the beginning, they are used to pave the gap until the last solution is found.
+While this strategy may always be applied to turn an enumerator with polynomial amortized delay into a polynomial delay algorithm, the size of the queue may become exponential in the size of the input.
+In the above example, after the simulation of $2^n$ steps, $2^n$ solutions have been pushed into the queue but only $2^{n-1}$ of them have been dequeued.
+Hence the queue contains $2^{n-1}$ solutions.
+Unfortunately, algorithms that require exponential space are impractical for real-world applications.
+Consequently, significant effort has been invested in developing polynomial-delay methods with polynomial space~\cite{lawler1980generating,avis1996reverse,cohen2008generating,conte2019new,DBLP:conf/icalp/BrosseLM22} and even to obtain a space complexity sublinear in the input size, such as in the generation of maximal cliques within massive networks~\cite{conte2016sublinear}.

-The main result of this paper is to prove that this transformation may be achieved without exponentially increasing the space used.
-More formally, we show that the class $\DelayP^\poly$ of problems that can be solved by a polynomial delay algorithm using a polynomial memory is the same as the class $\Inc{1}^\poly$ of problems that can be solved by a $\Inc{1}$-enumerator using a polynomial memory.
-In other words, we prove that $\DelayP^\poly = \Inc{1}^\poly$, answering positively a question that was open by the authors in~\cite{capelli2019incremental} and where only special cases of this equality were proven.